 We would like to think of ourselves and our clients as wine enthusiasts rather than wine experts, discovering and enjoying new wines in relaxed and informal settings.
 Regular client feedback tells us that many of our most enjoyable winery experiences are provided by our carefully selected smaller producers who are passionate about their wines, just as much those provided by the established big names.
 We therefore organise visits to a range of wine makers both small and large, so that you can compare for yourself.
 Our recommended wineries have been researched and selected for the quality of their wines, a good selection of grape varieties that are typical for that region and for their friendliness and hospitality.
 Where possible our wine tasting and cellar tours are co-hosted by the owners of the vineyards so that you can meet the personalities and find out first hand the stories behind their wines.

 In full consideration of your needs and preferences, our custom made tours will include the locations, visitor attractions, wineries and hotels of your choice.
 Experience has shown us that our clients’ preferences of hotel accommodation vary considerably, from good standard three star hotels, to charming four star boutique hotels, through to luxurious five star hotels.
-Furthermore, we also appreciate that some clients will prefer to book their own hotels directly which is an option which is available to everyone.
-Therefore, we are pleased to offer you the choice of letting us take care of your hotel reservations or allowing you the flexibility of making your own hotel bookings.

 The following prices per person provide an average range, based on four persons travelling together using two double rooms.
 Therefore, with a group size of less than four persons the price range is likely to be higher and with a group size of more than four persons the price range is likely to be lower.